Ponche Crema Venezuelan

 A thick, creamy holiday liqueur of egg yolks, sweetened condensed milk, and rum, scented with vanilla and a dusting of nutmeg.
 Richer and silkier than eggnog, it is poured into small glasses throughout the Venezuelan Christmas season and is as much a part of December as the hallaca.

-Ponche crema was created in Caracas in 1900 by Eliodoro Gonzalez P., a doctor and pharmacist who bottled his egg-and-milk cordial commercially and won a medal for it.
-His recipe turned a homemade Christmas custard-drink into a bottled national institution, and to this day Venezuelans toast the holidays with a glass of ponche crema.
+Ponche crema was created in Caracas in 1900 by Eliodoro Gonzalez P. (Poleo), a chemist, perfumer and drinks inventor from Guarenas who founded the Licoreria Central, bottled his egg-and-milk cordial commercially, and had it patented in 1904 under President Cipriano Castro; it later won the Grand Prix in London in 1908.
+His recipe, whose exact proportions and one secret ingredient the family still guards, turned a homemade Christmas custard-drink into a bottled national institution, and to this day Venezuelans toast the holidays with a glass of ponche crema.

 Velvety and dense, coating the tongue with sweet vanilla custard and the warmth of rum, finished by a fragrant scrape of nutmeg.
 It drinks almost like a dessert in a glass, rich but smooth, with just enough spirit warmth to remind you it is a liqueur.